BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/2-simpler-filters.md

 (sec-onepole)=
 ## OnePole

-Another unit genertor I had a hard time get my head around is [OnePole](https://doc.sccode.org/Classes/OnePole.html).
+Another unit generator I had a hard time getting my head around is [OnePole](https://doc.sccode.org/Classes/OnePole.html).
 Again let us try our best to understand what is going on without using the [Z-transform](sec-z-transform).

 The documentation states that a one pole filter implements the formula: